JoaoHenriqueBarbosa/MemBot/README.md

 ## Running the Project

-1. Start the PostgreSQL database container:
+1. Start the PostgreSQL database container, the frontend, and the backend:

    ```
    docker-compose up -d